GauravRawat369/Non-Stationary-MAB/README.md

-# **Adaptive Payment connector Routing Using Non-Stationary Multi-Armed Bandits**
+# **Adaptive Payment Connector Routing Using Non-Stationary Multi-Armed Bandits**

 ## **Problem Statement**

 In a payment system, we need to dynamically choose the best **payment connector** (e.g., Stripe, PayPal, Adyen, RazorPay, PayU) to maximize **successful transactions**.
 Each connector has a **success rate (SR)** that changes over time due to factors like:

 - Network performance fluctuations
-- connector downtime
+- Connector downtime
 - Fraud detection policies
 - Seasonal traffic variations